Orofacial herpes simplex virus in Adult

 - Contact dermatitis (irritant, allergic)

-- Hand-foot-and-mouth disease – Involvement of the palm and dorsa of feet is characteristic.
+- Hand-foot-and-mouth disease – Rare in adults; involvement of the palms and dorsa of feet is characteristic.

 - Stomatitis associated with chemotherapy (see chemotherapy-induced mucositis) – These lesions occur within 7-10 days of the beginning of chemotherapy; however, HSV may recrudesce within these lesions.

-- Acute necrotizing ulcerative gingivitis – These may resemble recrudescent herpes simplex because ulcers and necrosis are located on the keratinized gingiva.
+- Acute necrotizing ulcerative gingivitis – These lesions may resemble recrudescent HSV because ulcers and necrosis are located on the keratinized gingiva.
 Culture differentiates between the two.